LUCKYr16/Loan-management-system/README.md

 9. A loan has entities such as principle, interest rate, months to repay, emi and status
 10. The value of interest rate would depend on the value of principle
 11. The loan can have 3 kinds of status: Approved, New or Rejected
+12. The loan can be of three types home ,car and personal
+13. The interest rate is as follows:- home loan-4% car loan-6% personal loan-8%

 ## Important features